treehouses/remote/README.md

 - The connection status is shown on the action bar.
 - In `cmd`
   - Use the Wi-Fi icon on the action bar to comfigure the Raspberry Pi to connect to a Wi-Fi network.
-  - Use buttons on the lower part of the screen to performe various commands.
+  - Use buttons on the lower part of the screen to perform various commands.
   - The circle on the upper left corner shows the Raspberry Pi's internet connectivity status using color green and red.
   - To return to dashboard, click on the back button at the bottom of the device.